microsoft/rushstack.io-website/docs/api/localization-plugin.ipassthroughlocaleoptions.usepassthroughlocale.md

 ## IPassthroughLocaleOptions.usePassthroughLocale property

-If this is set to `true`<!-- -->, a passthrough locale will be included in the output
+If this is set to `true`, a passthrough locale will be included in the output

 <b>Signature:</b>